daniel-e/machine_learning/tools/octave/README.md

 #### Installing LIBSVM

 To use support vector machines you have to install [LIBSVM](http://www.csie.ntu.edu.tw/~cjlin/libsvm/).
 LIBSVM provides an interface for MATLAB and Octave.
 For this example we have used LIBSVM 3.20.
 The first step is to compile LIBSVM.
 To do this extract the file libsvm-3.20.tar.gz and go into the directory `libsvm-2.30/matlab`.
 Start Octave and in Octave execute the command `make`.
 This compiles the interface of LIBSVM.
-Now, when everything compiled successfully and you type ``svmtrain()``` you should see the following output:
+Now, when everything compiled successfully and you type ``svmtrain()``` you should see the following output which we have reduced to the first few lines of output:

 ```
 Usage: model = svmtrain(training_label_vector, training_instance_matrix, 'libsvm_options');